 The Mainland has been strongly promoting innovation itself.
-The number of patents granted on the Mainland is now the highest in the world.
-The Mainland has also stepped up its enforcement of intellectual property rights in recent years by setting up permanent special courts for intellectual property right disputes with jurisdiction over the entire nation.
+The number of patents granted on the Mainland is today the highest in the world.
+The Mainland has also stepped up

 The high number of patents granted to U.S. nationals is in part a reflection of the fact that the U.S. has consistently invested a high percentage of its GDP in research and development (R&D), averaging 2.5% over the years (see Chart 16).
-The Mainland's R&D to GDP ratio has risen very fast in recent years but still lags behind Israel, South Korea, Japan, Taiwan, Germany, the U.S., France, and Singapore.
-Its target is to reach 2.5% in 2020.
+The Mainland's R&D to GDP ratio has risen very fast in recent years, but still lags behind Israel, South Korea, Japan, Taiwan, Germany, the U.S., France and Singapore.
+It is targeted is to reach 2.5% in 2020.